 Outback Steakhouse has drink specials starting at $5.
-Here are the current (as of August, 2017) drink specials at Outback.
+Here are the current (as of August, 2018) drink specials at Outback.
+Prices may vary by location; shown are typical prices.

-- Get Margaritas starting at $5; for details see: Outback Cocktails
+- Get Margaritas starting at $5; for details on these and other cocktails below see: Outback Cocktail Menu

 - Get select glasses of wine starting at under $6; for the menu see: Outback Wine List.